Maxwella10/team-profile-generator1/README.md

 ## Tools

-html  CSS3  Bootstrap  JavaScript  NodeJS  npm  jest
+html

+CSS3

+Bootstrap

+JavaScript

+NodeJS

+npm

+jest

+## Questions

+If you have any questions, you can reach me at: GitHub: Maxwella10.
+Email: meziemax7@gmail.com